1888 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 Philadelphia struck 37,489,832 circulation pennies in 1888.
 Only 200 examples survive in mint state today, translating to a 0.0005% survival rate.

 This gap reflects over a century of circulation.
 Most coins entered commerce immediately and remained in use for decades.
-Copper’s softness accelerated wear.
+Copper’s softness accelerated wear, with high points like Liberty’s cheek and feather tips showing the first signs of abrasion.

-The mint also struck 4,582 proof specimens for collectors.
+The mint also struck 4,582 proof specimens for collectors that year.
 These coins never circulated and received careful handling.
-Survival data remains unknown, though proofs typically fare better than regular strikes.
+Survival data for proofs remains unrecorded, though collector-quality coins generally fare better than circulation strikes.

 Cameo proofs represent a subset of these 4,582 specimens.
 They feature particularly strong contrast between frosted devices and mirrored fields.
-Survival numbers for cameos also remain unrecorded.
+With only seven certified examples surviving—one PR65 and six PR66—the cameo designation represents one of the rarest conditions in the entire 1888 series.

 Also Read: Top 100 Most Valuable Wheat Pennies Coin Worth Money (1909 – 1958)